 University Connect and Persist

 University Center 120

 University Connect and Persist empowers students to create action plans, establish success networks, and implement techniques that promote persistence to graduation and lifelong learning.
 UCAP offers a Lending Library, Financial consultation, and a last dollar SGA retention award.
 Any student with questions or concerns related to their NKU experience is welcome to stop in or make an appointment with a member of our team.
-UCAP likewise supports faculty and staff in their work with students through timely outreach once a student is referred to our office.
+UCAP likewise supports faculty and staff in their work with students through timely outreach once a student alert is submitted to our office.

 TRiO-Student Support Services

 Web Addresses: http://sss.nku.edu